 In 1992, I entered my first lab: a land of Bunsen burners, pipettes, test tubes and a kaleidoscopic selection of oddly colored sample jars.
-Within 20 minutes, my lab partner and I had spilled 4 molar Hydrofluoric acid into an electrical outlet and my scientific career went up in literal flames.
+Within 20 minutes, my lab partner and I had spilled 4 molar hydrofluoric acid into an electrical outlet and my scientific career went up in literal flames.
 For reasons you might guess, it was not until almost 10 years later that I found myself in the lab again.
 This time I was validating 21 CFR Part 11 compliance solutions that had been installed across all the PC’s in the lab – less fun and dangerous.

-In a lab replete with Mass Spectrometers and HPLC systems, there was one tool that stood above the rest; a tool so powerful that in its absence would have disabled the lab indefinitely; the only tool that every scientist used consistently.
+In a lab replete with Mass Spectrometers and HPLC systems, there was one tool that stood above the rest; a tool so powerful that its absence would have disabled the lab indefinitely; the only tool that every scientist used consistently.

-Yes, it was the yellow, green, orange and red sticky notes adorning almost every instrument and PC.
+Yes, it was the yellow, green, orange and pink sticky notes adorning almost every instrument and PC.
 It was on these stickies that chicken-scratched username and passwords were proudly on display.
 Some of them held such importance that they were scotch taped to defy the ravages of time, while some were the final legacy of a long forgotten lab tech.

 I was told it was convenient and necessary; that there was no way anyone could remember all those passwords, and if they didn’t have the admin credentials they wouldn’t have the resources to do their jobs properly.
 Today, I have no doubt that quality science was being conducted in that lab but the data they produced, regardless of its qualitative aspects, was fully lacking in Data Integrity (DI).